foxdonut/meiosis/docs/lessons/routing.md

 - `/tea` to `[Route.Tea()]`
 - `/tea/:id` to `[Route.Tea(), Route.TeaDetails({ id })]`.

-We can configure nested routes like this for as many levels as we need.
+We can configure nested routes like this for as many segments as we need.
 We can also reuse a nested route configuration.
 For the Coffee and Beer pages, we want the same nested routes for `[Beverages]` and `[Beverage, Brewer]`.
 We can create a route configuration and reuse it: